jjmpsp/jjmpsp.github.io/_pages/about.md

 Jump to:
 [Technical Skills](about.html#technical-skills), [Personal Life](about.html#personal-life)

+---

 ## Skills Overview
 Joel is passionate about developing innovative I.T solutions and delivering them to clients, or organisations in an exceptional standard.
-Over the past decade, Joel has learned to become a team leader, in addition to an expert software developer from running his own digital businesses and working in multiple organisations & environments.
+Over the past decade, Joel has learned to become a team leader, in addition to an expert software developer from running his own businesses and working in multiple digital organisations.

 Joel has worked for small start-up companies, as well as corporations in contracted & employed positions.
 Due to this, his skills are flexible and tie into many different I.T positions - especially those involving Software Development, or Project Management.
 Joel is able to fit into existing roles with his skills, or train on a job to acquire skills specific to an organisation’s needs.

 Joel is a Level 3 Cisco Certified technician and holds a technical 2<sup>nd</sup> class Degree from [Cardiff University](https://www.cardiff.ac.uk/){:target="_blank"} in Computer Science with Informatics & Business Information Systems.
 His A-Level qualifications were completed at [Ysgol Gyfun Gymraeg Glantaf](http://www.glantaf.cymru/){:target="_blank"} and consist of; Design, Technology & Product Development (D.T), Computing, and Leisure & Management Studies.

+---

 ## Technical skills
 <div id="accordion">